 Davies explained that tryptophan is an essential amino acid that must be obtained through diet because the body cannot produce it.
 “It is a precursor to the neurotransmitter serotonin,” Davies said.

-According to WebMD, tryptophan is used by the body to make niacin, a B vitamin that is important for digestion, skin and nerves and serotonin.
+Tryptophan is used by the body to make niacin, a B vitamin that is important for digestion, skin and nerves and serotonin.
 Serotonin is a brain chemical that plays a large role in mood and can help to create a feeling of relaxation.
 Tryptophan is needed to produce serotonin, which is used to make melatonin, a hormone that helps control your sleep and wake cycles.

-WebMD notes that tryptophan requires assistance from foods high in carbohydrates to affect serotonin levels.
+Tryptophan requires assistance from foods high in carbohydrates to affect serotonin levels.
 As the food digests, tryptophan is competing against various amino acids in the bloodstream trying to enter the brain.
 It’s the carbohydrates that actually help tryptophan raise serotonin levels.

 What causes that sleepy feeling after you gobble down a Thanksgiving meal?